maximrouf/RegionCapture/README.md

 	7. Set value from 0 to 10 in "Reduce Noise" range to reduce color noise in capturing image.

 	8. Enable "Check Marker Position" checkbox, to get state (see console messages) if the marker is out of bounds.

+Available methods:

+Region_Capture.RecalculateRegionSize();	//	Call it - if the marker has changed.

+RenderTextureCamera.RecalculateTextureSize();	//	Call it - if the marker or size of renderTexture has changed.

+RenderTextureCamera.MakeScreen();	//	Call it - if you want to save RegionTexture to localStorage.

   Best Regards, Maxim Ruf